salyh/elk-docker/README.md

 * Logstash 2
 * Kibana 4

 and comes bundled with the data from [NY traffic accidents](https://github.com/elastic/examples/tree/master/ELK_nyc_traffic_accidents) as a out of the box -ready to use- demo.

 ### Use with docker

-* ./docker.sh
+* ./docker.sh or 'docker pull salyh/elk2'

 ### Use with vagrant